Dr. Grossi's Blog

 It is clear to me that Dr. Frances has strong feelings about psychiatry changing diagnostic standards and overdiagnosing so as to reduce the area of normality and increase the number and amount of treatment rendered.
 He talks about labels causing problems securing a job or insurance (or security clearances) and using medication could produce improvement either by placebo effect or neurophysiological effect.
 He labels such pills "useless pills."

-When the individual migrates into the land of Major Depressive Disorder he/she should be treated with medication as one modality.
-Let us not forget that depression is under-treated in the short-term and long-term, produces a staggering amount of disability and is a brain killer.
-Depression has been shown to be associated with decreases in brain-deriver neurotrophic factor (BDNF) and increases in glucocorticoids, inflammatory cytokines, and oxidative stress.
+When the individual migrates into the land of Major Depressive Disorder, he/she should be treated with medication as one modality.
+Let us not forget that depression, under-treated in the short-term and long-term, produces a staggering amount of disability and is a brain killer.
+Depression has been shown to be associated with decreases in brain-derived neurotrophic factor (BDNF) and increases in glucocorticoids, inflammatory cytokines, and oxidative stress.
 Every new depressive episode increases the risk of additional episodes leading to chronicity.
 Long-term prophylaxis is recommended after two episodes that have each lasted more days than not for two weeks.